-Right when she felt like there was no where else to go she stumbled upon Ray Peat's work which changed everything.
+Right when she felt like there was no where else to go she stumbled upon Josh and Jeanne Rubin’s work which changed everything.
 She learned that nurturing her body with the right foods, frequency, accessible nutrients, rest and moderate movement was what she needed to heal, not more exercise and less food.

 Allison gradually switched her focus to building the body's reserves back up instead of breaking them down.
 She was soon able to have more energy, maintain a beautiful healthy body and the freedom to enjoy life again.

 Much of the information in this podcast is meant for educational purposes only and is based on the work of Dr. Ray Peat, who's background is in biochemistry and his work has been dedicated to the female hormonal system and the work of Josh and Jeanne Rubin at East West Healing.

-My approach and recommendations are very different than what you'll see in most nutrition programs, challenging many myths and beliefs about food, metabolism and hormones.
-I believe that nutrition is seldom talked about from the female hormonal perspective and I offer that perspective to you here.
+Her approach and recommendations are very different than what you'll see in most nutrition programs, challenging many myths and beliefs about food, metabolism and hormones.

-I also believe your emotional well being and lifestyle habits are just as important and that these choices can have an incredible influence on the state of your energy, recovery and disposition.
+Allison also believes your emotional well being and lifestyle habits are just as important and that these choices can have an incredible influence on the state of your energy, recovery and disposition.